swimos/swimos-docs/src/_rust-server/join-value-lanes.md

 # Overview

-A Join Value Lane synchronises the state of multiple [Value Lanes]({% link _rust-server/value-lanes.md %}) by using [Value Downlinks]({% link _rust-server/value-downlinks.md %}) and associating a received value with a user-defined key in a map data structure.
+A Join Value Lane provides a view into the state of multiple [Value Lanes]({% link _rust-server/value-lanes.md %}) by using [Value Downlinks]({% link _rust-server/value-downlinks.md %}) and associating a received value with a user-defined key in a map data structure.
 This allows you to aggregate the state of multiple data sources into a single data structure and be notified when a key changes.
 It is not possible to directly mutate the state of the map and instead the value associated with a key is mutated by the underlying downlink receiving an event.

 A Join Value Lane meets the following requirements: